sirensolutions/avatica-tls-server/README.md

 keytool -import -file avatica.pem -alias ca -keystore truststore.jks
 ```

-The `TRUSTORE` JDBC property can then be set to point to the `truststore.jks` file.
+The `TRUSTSTORE` JDBC property can then be set to point to the `truststore.jks` file.

 ## License